 15 Cold Call Opening Lines That Actually Book Meetings

-Your cold call opener determines everything.
-Get it right and you earn 30 seconds to pitch.
+Your opener does most of the work on a cold call.
+Get it right and you earn 30 seconds to make your case.
 Get it wrong and you hear a click.

-According to Gong's analysis of over 90,000 cold calls, the average rep only connects with 5.4% of prospects.
-But here's the thing: top-performing reps connect with 13.3% — more than double.
-The difference often comes down to what you say in the first 10 seconds.
+Gong's analysis of over 90,000 cold calls found the average rep connects with just 5.4% of prospects, while top reps connect with 13.3%, more than double the rate.
+A lot of that gap comes down to the first 10 seconds.

-Most opening lines fail because they sound like every other sales call the prospect received that day.
-Here are openers that work because they break the pattern.
+Most openers fail because they sound like every other sales call the prospect got that day.
+The ones below work because they break the pattern.

 After cold calling for 20 years, I found the best opening line